ScottMcGready/the-conference-bible/organisation_and_planning.md

 ## Food

-Providing food for everyone onsite can be challenging with different preferences, allergies, intolerances, and more.
+Providing food for everyone onsite can be challenging with different preferences, allergies, intolerances, and more, make sure you factor in things such as veggie / vegan option.
 If your venue is lucky enough to be situated near food and drink offerings, it may be wiser to allow people to sort themselves out (although be mindful of [dilution](types_of_conference.md#in-person)).
+Be mindful of anyone potentially fasting due to Ramadan for example dependent on the time of year.
+If you are having an after party it's a good idea to have a venue that also provides food to ensure everyone gets the option of eating.

 Many venues, such as Universities, have their own catering or some even have their own rules surrounding external caterers.
 It's recommended to have a chat with your venue to understand what can, and can't happen.